IBM/event-automation/_eem_11.1/06-consume-subscribe/03-managing-your-subscriptions.md

 6. Click **Revoke** to remove the certificate.

 When the credentials are revoked, a confirmation message is displayed, and the subscription is removed from your subscriptions list.

+By revoking a subscription, the gateway no longer allows revoked credentials to be used in new connection attempts.
+Client connections that are already connected stay connected until they disconnect.
+When the client disconnects, a new subscription with new credentials is required to re-connect.